vsojo/Python_Workshop/README.md

 -----------
 ## Alternative: Python with Jupyter and Python refresher
-In the compressed file `JupyIntro_PythonRefresher.tar.gz`, there is an introduction to Jupyter Notebooks, and a Python refresher/summary/cheatsheet.
+In the compressed file `JupyIntro_PythonRefresher.zip`, there is an introduction to Jupyter Notebooks, and a Python refresher/summary/cheatsheet.
 The Python refresher is not meant as a full introductory document - please follow the PDF if you have zero or very little knowledge of Python.

 :construction:This workshop is always under development.:construction:<br/>
 If you find something that needs improvement, I would be very grateful if you could let me know.